-PARC’s work informed the Appalachian Regional Development Act (ARDA) which passed Congress with overwhelming bipartisan support.
+PARC’s work informed the Appalachian Regional Development Act (ARDA), which Congress passed with overwhelming bipartisan support.
 When President Lyndon B. Johnson signed ARDA into public law on March 9, 1965, ARC was formally established as a unique federal-state partnership committed to strengthening Appalachia’s economy and helping the region’s 13 states achieve economic parity with the rest of the nation.

 Decades of Investing in Regional Economic Growth